He thinks about her.

 A hidden sun had set invisibly over his grey, sodden, dripping village before four o’clock.
 The afternoon had been swallowed up by night without a whimper

-It is the day after the shortest day.
+It is the shortest day.

 He lives by the seasons and can already feel the change.
 The days will lengthen from now.
 It is a clean, beckoning, hungry new page.